Aquibshaikh313/Aquibshaikh313/README.md

 ###

-<p align="left">My name is Aquib shaikh and I'm a Mern dev from Ahmednagar, Maharashtra.</p>
+<p align="left">My name is Aquib shaikh and I'm a Mern stack developer from Ahmednagar, Maharashtra.</p>

 ###